goccmack/beattrack/Readme.md

     George Tzanetakis, Georg Essl, Perry Cook
     Proceedings of the WSES International Conference Acoustics and Music: Theory and Applications (AMTA 2001)

-The paper by Tzanetakis et.al. describes a system to detect the average beat in music. `beattrack` extends this approach to detect the beat in every frame and also to track the position of the beats in the frame.
+The paper by Tzanetakis et.al. describes a system to detect the average beat in music. `beattrack` extends this approach to track the position of the rhytm in the channel.

-The beat detection depends on the sound energy of the rhythm in each frame.
-It is not possible to detect an accurate beat for every frame.
-When the system cannot detect a beat for a frame it uses the average beat for the frame.
+The rhythm detection depends on the sound energy of the rhythm at each point in the channel.

 The following describes the algorithm at an overview level.